FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: Introduction

-SGI-FL generally aims to train a global consensus model across a \textit{large-scale geographical area} by learning from distributed data, i.e., training a healthcare AI model from hospitals and clinics across sparsely populated areas.
+SGI-FL generally aims to train a global consensus model across a \textit{large-scale geographical area} by learning from distributed data.
 Since a parameter server in SGI-FL, such as a low Earth orbit (LEO) satellite, can only cover a limited area~\cite{9568716}, cooperation among multiple satellites is often needed.
+Therefore, several classical FL algorithms, such as horizontal FL frameworks~\cite{10024766}, are unsuitable for the global training scenarios considered in SGI-FL.
+These frameworks rely on centralized cloud aggregation, where globally distributed clients are expected to upload model updates directly to a cloud server.
+Such a design requires stable and persistent connectivity, which is often impractical in SGI-FL schemes~\cite{sheng2023coverage,10579820}.
 There are two primary approaches to synchronizing models among these satellite servers.
 The first approach is \textit{mixing via ground stations}, where each satellite server transmits its aggregated model to a ground station for reaching global consensus.
 However, since a training round cannot finish until \textit{all} satellites transmit their local updates to the ground station and receive the updated global model~\cite{10121575, lin2023fedsn}, this approach often results in prolonged idle periods of up to several hours per round.
-To mitigate excessive waiting time, asynchronous FL can be employed, where aggregation is triggered as long as a preset number of models are received by the ground station~\cite{10746330,so2022fedspace,9674028}.
-Nevertheless, the mixing ratio between current and historical models during weighted averaging in these schemes has been demonstrated only empirically, leaving theoretical analysis unexplored.
 The other approach is \textit{mixing via inter-satellite links} (ISLs), where satellites exchange the aggregated parameters with their neighboring satellites through ISLs.
 This approach can overcome the limited contact time between satellites and ground stations, accelerating the learning process through frequent model exchanges~\cite{10436088,9982621}.
 However, it generates substantial data traffic within the satellite constellations.
 Furthermore, ISLs are not fully supported in many LEO mega-constellations due to the prohibitively high cost of laser terminals~\cite{laserISL}.
 As a result, many LEO mega-constellations today still rely on bent-pipe frameworks, where data is routed via ground stations~\cite{frederiksen2024end,10623014}.
-In a nutshell, existing SGI-FL schemes, when serving large-scale regions through multiple satellites, face three major limitations: 1) dependence on ground stations, thereby leading to excessive waiting time, 2) reliance on ISLs, which may not be available, and 3) causing extra communication costs.
+In a nutshell, existing SGI-FL schemes, when serving large-scale regions through multiple satellites, face three major limitations: 1) global model consensus often results in \textbf{slow convergence}; 2) \textbf{significant communication costs} occur over ISLs in large-scale constellations; and 3) satellite cooperation must rely on \textbf{extra infrastructure} such as ISLs, which are unavailable in many commercial satellites.